- GW Home

 Student Health Service staff extends a warm welcome to entering undergraduate students, graduate students, non-degree students, transfer students, and parents.

-The District of Columbia Immunization Law requires that all students born after August 1, 1987, provide proof of certain immunizations prior to registration.
+The District of Columbia Immunization Law requires that all students born after August 1, 1987 for Fall admits and January 1, 1988 for Spring admits, provide proof of certain immunizations prior to registration.

 Download and complete the Mandatory Health Form.

 - One Tetanus Diphtheria booster or Tdap vaccine given within the last 10 years.

 - Two vaccinations against Measles, Mumps, and Rubella (MMR) given after age one and a minimum of 30 days apart, or provide laboratory proof of immunity.